Return to Index

 - Low birth weight

-- Situations that use high amounts of glucose such as perinatal stress, cold stress, infection, fever, respiratory distress, seizures
+- Situations that use high amounts of glucose such as perinatal stress, cold stress, infection, fever, respiratory distress, and seizures

 - Birth defects